neuroinformatics-unit/neuroinformatics-unit.github.io/_sources/open-software-week/big-imaging-data.md.txt

 If you're interested analysis tools for whole-organ imaging (particularly brains), you might also benefit from attending the preceding two-day [BrainGlobe main track](brainglobe.md).

-### Apply now!

-Fill in [this Google form](https://forms.gle/2UAAzikhSgYArZpX7) to apply.
-We unfortunately have limited space to accommodate participants.
-To maximise our impact, we aim to select participants that would benefit the most from the event, and that can bring the experience back to a diverse set of fields.
-Please be specific in your application and tailor it to the main track(s) that you are planning to attend.
-There is funding for travel and accommodation available.
-Applicants will be informed of the outcome by early July.

 [^1]: community initiatives around e.g. the [Software Sustainability Institute](https://www.software.ac.uk/), the [Society for Research Software Engineering](https://society-rse.org/about/history/), and The Hidden REF.
 [^2]: For example [BioImagingUK](https://www.rms.org.uk/community/networks-affiliates/bioimaginguk-network.html), [Euro-BioImaging](https://www.eurobioimaging.eu/), [Global Bioimaging](https://globalbioimaging.org/)